 - you are advised that you have a tax refund that you didn’t expect, and you’re asked to pay money to someone else first in order to collect your refund

-- you are told that you’ve been selected for a business grant, and that you must call back on a specific number to arrange collecting the grant
+- you are told that you’ve been selected for a business grant and that you must call back on a specific number to arrange to collect the grant

-These are just some examples of the scams that we are aware of, and the ways in which scammers try to trick people into providing information or paying amounts that they don’t have to pay.
+These are just some examples of the scams that I am aware of and the ways in which scammers try to trick people into providing information or paying amounts that they don’t have to pay.

 How to report a suspected scam